Posted on

 AIDA: grab their attention, pique their interest, make them desire, and call them to action

 Dwight keeps people engaged by putting on a show.
 His antics are memorable and make people pay attention, even if they don’t always approve!
-In your emails, capture attention with an interesting subject line and compelling opening.
+In your email marketing sequences, capture attention with an interesting subject line and compelling opening.
 Pique interest by focusing on benefits and using vivid language to help readers imagine using your product.
 Create desire by tapping into emotions and sharing exciting possibilities.
 Issue a clear call to action so readers can easily take the next step.

 Speak conversationally, not corporates like Pam Beesly